 I have been blogging and writing on social media since 2009.
 My main research blog is The Other Sociologist, where I discuss issues of social inclusion (including race, gender and sexuality), as well as how to improve public science education and applied sociology.

-I write about how social science can help businesses, community development and social policy on the Social Science Insights blog.
+I write about how social science can help businesses, community development and social policy on Social Science Insights.

-My work has been featured in The Conversation, the London School of Economics and The Australian Sociological Association.
-See my full list of academic publications and selected other writing.
-Read more about the various blogs and social media profiles that I manage or watch some of my sociology and science videos.
+My work has been featured in The Conversation, the London School of Economics and Politics, DiverseScholar, Latino Rebels, The Humanist, and Women’s Policy Action Tank.
+See my full list of academic publications and other selected writing.

 My Research Interests

-- Communities: social identities, ethnicity, gender, sexuality, religion, class, nationality, youth sub-cultures
+- Communities: social identities, ethnicity, race, gender, sexuality, religion, class, nationality, disability, youth sub-cultures

-- Culture: migrants, race, multiculturalism, discrimination, social cohesion, socio-economic mobility of minorities, resettlement experiences of refugees, Islam in non-Muslim majority nations
+- Culture: migrants, multiculturalism, discrimination, social cohesion, socio-economic mobility, resettlement of refugees

-- Media analysis: target audiences, comparative media literacy, website analysis, traditional and new media consumption in developing societies, social marketing, advertising
+- Media analysis: target audiences, media literacy, website analysis, social marketing, discourse analysis

-- Education and training: intercultural communication, community development
+- Education and training: vocational training, apprentices and trainees, pre-service teachers, intercultural communication, community development

-- Social theory: social constructionism, ethnomethodology, feminism, postcolonialism
+- Social theory: social constructionism, ethnomethodology, feminism, postcolonialism, intersectionality

-- Qualitative methods: in-depth interviewing, behavioural analysis, cultural assessments, ethnography, data management and ontology development
+- Qualitative methods: in-depth interviewing, behavioural analysis, cultural assessments, ethnography, data management, ethics

 In my Other Life, I am…